 Right now, you can use your certificate in your AWS Load Balancer.
 It will show up automatically when you’re creating load balancer as shown in the image.
 Although, creating Load Balancer is a subject of another post, let me give some basic information.
 Go to “EC2 Service” from AWS Services.
 Click the “Load Balancing > Load Balancers” and Click “Create Load Balancer” as in the image

-- Click the “Create” button under “Application Load Balancer”
+• Click the “Create” an “Application Load Balancer”

 Btw, if you already have experience with Load Balancer and you want to proceed for your project, let me make a remind, don’t forget to add CNAME for your load balancer.
 For instance, every load balancer has a DNS name like “xxxx.eu-central-1.elb.amazonaws.com” so that you need to add CNAME for your subdomain that points to your load balancer address.